DRUPI: Dataset Reduction Using Privileged Information: Experiments

 \subsection{Cross-architecture generalization}

 Cross-architecture evaluation is a critical step toward ensuring robust generalization across previously unseen architectures.
 We measured the quality of reduced dataset with privileged information on both pruning and distillation settings.
-To address the misalignment between the shapes of the learned feature/attention labels and the intermediate features of different network architectures, we introduced an additional fully connected layer that is trained alongside the evaluation model.
+Incorporating diverse privileged information lets us tailor datasets to specific needs, while an additional fully connected layer resolves shape misalignment and maximizes reduced data potential.

 For pruning methods, we utilized ConvNet to synthesize feature labels for selected coresets, and benchmarked their performance across 6 distinct network architectures.
 As illustrated in Table~\ref{tab:corset_cross}, on the CIFAR-10 (fraction = 0.2\%), all 3 methods yielded performance gains exceeding 20\% on ConvNet.
 These methods consistently exhibit improvements exceeding 10\% in most cases.